Parley-Chat/documentation/docs/sova/development-installation.md

 {: .note }
 You can also run in development mode/debug mode using `--dev` in the command

-You can access it at `https://your-domain:port/uri-prefix-if-set/`
+You can access it at `http://your-domain:port/uri-prefix-if-set/` (or `https://` if SSL is configured)

 ## Management Commands